mschreie/hpe_oneview_ansible_workshop/exercises/getting_started_with_hpe_oneview.md

 This exercise is going to assume the prerequisites below are all met:

-* You have already have a good understand of Ansible and Red Hat Ansible Tower (Controller)
+* You already have a good understanding of Ansible and Red Hat Ansible Tower (Controller)
 * You have access to an lab environment which includes:
-    * 1 x HPE rack that is powered on with at least 1 x physical Server
+    * at least 1 x physical HPE Server with ILO
-    * 1 x HPE OneView connected to the management network.
+    * 1 x HPE OneView connected to the network.
     * 1 x Red Hat Ansible Tower (Controller) instance with valid subscription to manage the environment.
     * 1 x bastion host that has an nginx/httpd running